AAIC Abstract and Session Submission Guidelines

 Submit an Abstract to AAIC

 Individual abstracts can be submitted for consideration for an oral and/or a poster presentation, with original, update, and encore abstracts all eligible for oral or poster presentations.
-The presenting author of an abstract may attend either in-person or virtually for either oral or poster presentations.
+Abstracts first undergo peer review that considers the quality of and interest in the abstract.
+Then, informed by the peer review scores, the Scientific Program Committee (SPC) selects certain abstracts for oral presentations.

 Submit a Session Proposal to AAIC